3018 Steele Building, CB# 3504

-Students interested in an interdisciplinary degree program not covered by any degree-granting department or curriculum should apply to the academic advisor for interdisciplinary studies (IDST) in 017-C Steele Building in the second semester of the sophomore year or the first semester of the junior year.
+Students interested in an interdisciplinary degree program not covered by any degree-granting department or curriculum should apply to the program director for interdisciplinary studies.

 In the past, students have designed their own majors in such varied fields as medieval studies, food studies, arts management, medical geography, and urban studies.

-With permission of the relevant professional school, a student may use up to 12 hours of professional courses (e.g., in business administration, journalism and mass communication, information and library science, public health, education) in the IDST major.
+With the permission of the relevant professional school, a student may use up to 12 hours of professional courses (e.g., in business administration, media and journalism, information and library science, public health, education) in the IDST major.
 This can be advantageous to students who want some concentration in these areas but who also want a degree in arts and sciences.

 Qualified students may pursue honors through one of the departments or curricula included in their major core.

 IDST students may participate in the undergraduate research opportunities available in the departments and curricula that constitute their program of study, and they sometimes complete an internship either in the summer or during the academic year.

 Since IDST can provide a broad background in the liberal arts, graduate study in a number of academic disciplines is possible.
 Students are encouraged to contact the graduate or professional school to which they wish to gain admission to determine the specific undergraduate academic requirements necessary for admission.
 An IDST major is generally not recommended for students planning graduate study in the sciences.